zigg/dotcom/content/2013/hello-world.md

 Medium didn't feel like the appropriate place to expound on a neat thing I did in [Ansible][8] the other day.
-So I opted to check out static site generators, found Felix Felicis, found it nice and simple and pretty close to what I was looking for.
+So I opted to check out static site generators, found Felix Felicis, found it nice and simple and pretty close to what I was looking for, and [Skeleton][10] helped me save my CSS sanity (to a point).
 I still have to stifle the urge to throw it all away and build my own—something I swore I'd do for years—but I think it'll do nicely.
 Time will tell, and in the meantime, everything's all nice and [Marked-down][9] so if I ever